Halsway Manor: Buildings

 Halsway manor was held in 1086 by Roger de Courcelles with Alric, the owner in 1066, as his tenant.
 The manor passed through many owners down to 1965 and these are listed in the Victoria County History for Somerset, Volume 5.

+The manor house, which is mentioned in the Domesday Book, is claimed to have been built by Cardinal Beaufort as a hunting lodge.
 The eastern end of the building dates from the fifteenth century; the western end is a nineteenth-century addition.
+The interior was substantially altered in the 1920s and 1930s, with interior panelling and mantelpieces brought in from various other houses.

-The manor house, which is mentioned in the Domesday Book, is claimed to have been built by Cardinal Beaufort as a hunting lodge.
-At one point it was occupied by insurrectionist Jack Cade.
-Thereafter it was a family home until the mid-1960s, when it became the folk music centre.
+The house was a family home until the mid-1960s, when it became the folk music centre.
 It has been designated by English Heritage as a grade II* listed building.
 There is a ballroom, library and lounge bar with an impressive entrance hall.
 The latter has oak panelling and staircase, with an open fireplace and barrel ceiling.
 The mews is now used for accommodation.

 In 1859, John Henry Parker wrote in his Account of Domestic Architecture:

 The front is nearly perfect, with a parapet battlemented and enriched with quatre-foil panels, two projections having also battlements and pinnacles, a bay-window, and a good small chimney, some curious gargoyles, and a good bell-cot.
 The front is long and low, and has three doorways; the hall forms only a small part of the house.

+Between 1860 and 1868, the Victorian painter John William North stayed for long periods at Halsway, at times with Frederick Walker and George John Pinwell.